 - Zion National Park (1 hour 56 minutes / 110 miles)

-Have you been to Antelope Canyon?
+Have you taken any of the Antelope Canyon tours?
 Which tour did you take and how was your experience?

 Did you enjoy this post?
 Pin it for later

 “Discovery consists not of seeking new lands but in seeing with new eyes” – M. Proust